qpetitjean/MoveR/README.md

 Please cite this package as:

-> PETITJEAN Quentin (2023) MoveR: An R package to ease animal movement
-> analyses.
-R package version 0.2.0.
+> Petitjean Q, Lartigue S, Cointe M, Ris N, Calcagno V. MoveR: an R
+> package for easy processing and analysis of animal video-tracking
+> data.
+2023. bioRxiv., 2023.11.08.566216.

 ## Code of Conduct